 • Born: 1953

-• Education: A BA in Political Science and Sociology and an MA in Public Administration (Bar-Ilan University) graduate of studies in Management of Institutions for the Elderly (Ariel University), Directorship course (Ra’anana College), and Mediation studies (National Center for Mediation).
+• Education: A BA in Political Science and Sociology, and an MA in Public Administration (Bar-Ilan University) graduate of studies in Management of Institutions for the Elderly (Ariel University), Directorship course (Ra’anana College), and Mediation studies (National Center for Mediation).

 • Work background: I was discharged from the IDF at the rank of lieutenant colonel (last position: Commander of the Field Corps), and then worked for 17 years as the comptroller of the Ramle municipality.
 I began working at Mishan Afeka in 2013.

-We also maintain extensive ties with the surrounding community, whether in the compound’s synagogue, in the framework of lectures of Beit Brenner College that take place here, or in the framework of the festive events we hold here on holidays and special occasions.
+We also maintain extensive ties with the surrounding community, whether in our synagogue, in the framework of lectures of Beit Brenner College that take place here, or in the framework of the festive events we hold on holidays and special occasions.
 In addition, we are very proud of our luxurious pool, fitness room and conference rooms that serve a wide range of activities.
 We have a hairdresser, a high quality dental clinic, and even a minimarket for the residents.

-If you are looking for a family atmosphere and want to live in a place of support and human kindness, you are welcome to come and live with us here and become part of our Mishan Afeka family.
+If you are looking for a family atmosphere and want to live in a place full of support and human kindness, you are welcome to come and live with us here and become part of our Mishan Afeka family.